Contemporary trends in investment financing in the Russian Federation

 Throughout 2023, according to the Bank of Russia, SMEs received over 15 trillion rubles, which is a 35% increase compared to the same period in 2022.
 Such growth is driven by a combination of positive factors on both the demand and supply sides.
 The SME sector itself became markedly more active, demonstrating a significant and qualified, responsible demand for borrowed resources.
 In turn, banks finally learned to replicate previously scarce successful lending practices and client risk management within this sector.

 It is worth noting that the Russian Small Business Index (RSBI) reached a historical peak (57.1) in June 2023, indicating that small business activity had reached an all-time high.
 This was influenced by sales, which were the highest in the last two years due to improved sales and positive market expectations.
-Demand in consumer segments is supported by rising household incomes, thanks to increased government spending, especially in sectors related to the military-industrial complex [13].
-Demand for products and services from small businesses has also increased from both the government and large companies – this is also a derivative of increased government spending.
+Demand in consumer segments is supported by rising household incomes, thanks to increased government spending, especially in sectors related to the military-industrial complex [13] (Reshetnikov, 2024).
+Demand for small business products and services from both the government and large corporations has also increased – again, a derivative of increased government spending.
 Roughly speaking, a significant share of the massive flow of budget spending and large orders also went to the SME segment, and quite a lot of it.

 The positive impact of government support programs on SME financing growth should also be noted.
 In the first half of 2023, small and medium-sized businesses, using guarantees from the National Guarantee System (NGS), which includes the SME Corporation with SME Bank and regional guarantee organizations (RGOs), attracted 527 billion rubles in credit funds (a 74.6% increase compared to the previous year).
 Only through the RGOs, SMEs received 215 billion rubles, of which 34 billion were under the guarantee of the Moscow Guarantee Fund.